jeffijoe/awilix-express/README.md

   // we want `TodosService` to be registered as `todosService`.
   formatName: 'camelCase',
   resolverOptions: {
-    // We want instances to be scoped to the Koa request.
+    // We want instances to be scoped to the Express request.
     // We need to set that up.
     lifetime: Lifetime.SCOPED
   }